ZahinMai/Clean-Up-Crew/README.md

 ### Configuration

 To change the auction strategy, edit `controllers/lib_shared/CONFIG.py`:
+(Note: bidding strategy yet to be implemented)

 ```python
 # Options: "sequential", "nearest_task", "random"
 auction_strategy = "nearest_task"
 ```

+## Test logs
+With each simulation run, a text file of the debug output from the console is saved..
 -----

 ## File Structure